 4.2.2 Religious Foundations for Moral Values

 The lives of human beings are profoundly affected by the forces of nature, which enable us to survive and prosper but which also constrain us.
-These forces constitute a power over us, a form of authority to be respected – or worshipped.
+These forces constitute a power over us: a form of authority to be respected – and, in the case of religions, worshipped.
 People imagined what such a power might look like or, in religious language, were said to have received divine inspiration.

 The resulting pictures varied across the world: